racket/racket/collects/swindle/readme.txt

 * info.ss (module)
   Compilation definitions.

+* install.ss (module)
+  This module is used to install the Swindle launcher.

 * tool.ss (module)
   Setup for Swindle in DrScheme -- makes some languages available in DrScheme, including custom Swindle-based languages.